 Right now, most brands opt for US-grown hemp as farmers here have to adhere to strict regulations imposed by the government.
 Some of the states that are famous for their quality hemp plants include Oregon, Colorado, Kentucky, and California.

 But even with great plants, we still have to consider the extraction process.
 It directly influences the purity of the final product, so third-party lab analysis comes in handy here too.
 The best brands often opt for CO2 extraction, which is both eco-friendly and efficient at obtaining the purest extracts.

 Formula and Additional Ingredients

-Gummies should have a wonderful flavor, but it’s always better to go for brands that use all-natural ingredients.
+Gummies should have a wonderful flavor, but it’s always better to go for brands that use all-natural ingredients (says We Be High).
 And really, the formula should be as simple as possible, consisting of delta-8 distillate, a natural gummy base, and natural colorings and flavorings.
 Producers can use fruit extracts and organic juices to give their gummies a nice fruity kick.
 It’s entirely possible to create an all-natural product with such ingredients, so those who rely on artificial ones are basically cutting corners for their own benefit.

 Brand Reputation, Reviews, and Price

 While researching delta-8 gummies, we should rely on the Internet to tell us everything about a certain brand — both the good and the bad.
 User reviews will help us determine whether investing in a company’s products is a good idea or not, and so will various testimonials, online rankings, and expert reviews.
 However, we should pay more attention to third-party websites, and not the company’s site, as it’s easy to manipulate with comments there.

 Finally, we have to mind the price too.
 If it’s suspiciously low, there has to be a reason for it, as we now know that the process of getting delta-8 is neither simple nor cheap.